High Performance Computing

 HPC at Bowdoin

-There are two different methods for using the Linux HPC resources; interactively, and via a batch scheduler that manages the HPC Grid.
+There are two different methods for using the Linux HPC resources; interactively, and via a batch scheduler that manages the HPC Cluster.

 Interactive Computing is the way that most people use a computer.
 This is essentially sitting at a single computer, running programs, and interacting with those programs either through a GUI (Graphical User Interface) or command line interface.
 Checking e-mail, browsing the web, and composing a document are examples of interactive computing.
 You would use interactive computing if you were running any software that displayed graphics, or required manual interaction with the program while it is running, such as inputting more data, typing additional information, or clicking on an icon.
 Interactive computing is best used when you are able to accomplish your goals during the time that you will be sitting at the computer, and can quit the program when you leave (ie, you are not leaving the computer running your job when you walk away from it).

-The Bowdoin Computing Grid is a group of Linux servers which appear as one big, multiprocessor, compute server that can run many computationally intensive jobs concurrently.
-The Grid supports a wide range of jobs from simple shell scripts to heavy computational jobs and parallel processes.
-Jobs taking several days on a typical desktop machine might finish within hours using the Grid environment, thus freeing up the desktop computer for other tasks while the Grid resources process the job on dedicated computational nodes.
-People interact with the Bowdoin Computing Grid via the Son of Grid Engine (SGE), which is a software environment that coordinates the resources of multiple computers.
-SGE accepts jobs, puts them in a waiting queue until they can be run, sends them to a computational node, manages them during the run, and notifies the person when they are finished.
+The Bowdoin Computing Cluster is a group of Linux servers which appear as one big, multiprocessor, compute server that can run many computationally intensive jobs concurrently.
+The Cluster supports a wide range of jobs from simple shell scripts to heavy computational jobs and parallel processes.
+Jobs taking several days on a typical desktop machine might finish within hours using the Cluster environment, thus freeing up the desktop computer for other tasks while the Cluster resources process the job on dedicated computational nodes.
+People interact with the Bowdoin Computing Cluster via Slurm, which is a software environment that coordinates the resources of multiple computers.
+Slurm accepts jobs, puts them in a waiting queue until they can be run, sends them to a computational node, manages them during the run, and notifies the person when they are finished.